seansovine/numerical_examples/diff_eq/poisson_eqn/README.md

 ## `poisson_example.py`

 This example is based on the idea of finding the electric potential in a region when the charge density in the region is given.
-It is known (see [Wikipedia](https://en.wikipedia.org/wiki/Electric_potential#Electrostatics)) that the relationship between electric potential and charge density is given by Poisson's equation:
+It follows from Gauss's law (see [Wikipedia](https://en.wikipedia.org/wiki/Electric_potential#Electrostatics)) that the relationship between electric potential and charge density is given by Poisson's equation:

 $$-\Delta V_{E} = \frac{\rho}{\epsilon_o}.$$

-I initially wanted to make a realistic model of the potential surrounding the plates of a capacitor.
+I wanted to make a realistic model of the potential surrounding the plates of a capacitor.
-It is true that the potential is constant inside of a conductor, but the realistic charge distribution in the plates is not uniform.
-The main purpose of this project is to implement and try out libraries for various solution methods, so I came up with a fairly arbitrary distribution.
+However, while it is true that the potential is constant inside of a conductor, the realistic charge distribution in the plates is not uniform.
+Since the main purpose of this project is to implement by hand and use existing libraries for various solution methods, I decided to just come up with my own charge distribution for the sake of the example.
 If I had used an iterative method to solve the system, I could have encoded the constant potential of the plates into each iteration.

-In this first example, I use a finite-difference scheme and solve the resulting system directly using NumPy.
-With a 150 x 150 grid this already takes about 40 seconds on my machine, which I would consider to be moderately fast.
-This shows the benefit of using an iterative method vs. a direct method to solve the sparse system, which I'll do in a future example.
+In this first example, I use a finite-difference approximation and solve the resulting linear system directly using NumPy.
+With a 150 x 150 grid the single-threaded solver already takes about 40 seconds on my moderately-fast machine.
+This shows the benefit of using an iterative method vs. a direct method to solve the sparse system in this problem, which I will do in a future example.

 We use the Dirichlet boundary condition